Is this stock is Attractive? Red Rock Resorts (RRR)

-Red Rock Resorts (RRR) exchanged 191411 shares on FRIDAY trading session and observed an average volume with 524.58K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
-RRR disclosed a change of 0.04% and its listed share value at $24 in the recent trade transaction.
+Red Rock Resorts (RRR) exchanged 345939 shares on hands and observed an average volume with 516.80K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+RRR disclosed a change of -0.79% and its listed share value at $23.95 in the recent trade transaction (Dec 31, 2019).
 This company belong to USA Country and part of Services sector.
-It has a market capitalization of $.
+It has a market capitalization of $2.90B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 1.99% and trading from 50 days moving average with 6.26%.
-The stock price is performing along positive drift from its 200 days moving average with 5.94%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 58.13.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: